MicrosoftDocs/OData-docs/Odata-docs/changelog/extensions-1x.md

 ## Client Extensions 1.0.1 Release

-This release relaxes the version upper bound on the dependencies so the extensions can be used in .NetCore 3 projects.
+This release relaxes the version upper bound on the dependencies so the extensions can be used in .NET Core 3 projects.

 There are separate packages for OData [V3](https://www.nuget.org/packages/Microsoft.OData.Extensions.V3Client/) and [V4](https://www.nuget.org/packages/Microsoft.OData.Extensions.Client/) clients.